classicalBit/MKV-Stream-Mapper/README.md

 FFmpegStreamFixer is a Python script designed to manipulate MKV video files, focusing on:

-reordering audio and subtitle streams based on user-defined priorities (language and codec type)
+mapping audio and subtitle streams based on user-defined priorities (language and codec type)

 optionally adding subrip subtitles